aleenayousuf913/tic-tac-toe-c/README.md

+Welcome to my Github!
+I want to share with you guys some of my beginner coding projects that helped me develop my coding skills.

 A simple command-line Tic Tac Toe game written in C. Play in two-player mode or against a random AI opponent.
 Includes move history and reset functionality

 Requirements